 This short section is aimed at helping those people who want to change the code for their own purposes.
+Figure 5.1 displays the main structure of the code.
 Here, we list which subroutines in the code you should examine for possible modification.
-Important Note: if you create any new subroutines for the main source code, you must include the names of these new files in the "make files" used for compiling the code which are written in subroutines tocompile_cvf, tocompile_ftn95, tocompile_gfortran, tocompile_ifort in SPHYSICSgen_2D/3D.f.
-Read Section 3.2.2.3 to see where each of the subroutines are compiled.
+Important Note: if you create any new subroutines for the main source code, you must include the names of these new files in the "make files" used for compiling the code which are written in subroutines tocompile\win\ifort, tocompile\ftn95, tocompile\gfortran, tocompile\ifort in SPHYSICSgen\2D/3D.f.
+Read Section 3.2.2.3 to see where each of the subroutines is compiled.